Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 1st argument: An item ingredient, the seed items to be used for the plantable definition
 - 2nd argument: The planter type to use, may be `quad`{:.e}, `large`{:.e}, `hanging`{:.e}, `trellis`{:.e}, `bonsai`{:.e}, or `hydroponic`{:.e}, may be `null`{:.p} to default to `quad`{:.e}
-- 3rd argument: The minimum greenhouse tier needed for the plant to grow, defaults to `0`
+- 3rd argument: The minimum greenhouse tier needed for the plant to grow, defaults to `0`{:.n}
 - 4th argument: How many stages the planter has, one less than the number of textures the planter must cycle through, may be `null`{:.p} for `trellis`{:.e}, and `bonsai`{:.e} planter types
-- 5th argument: A number, in the range [0, 1], determines the chance of getting an extra seed stack back when harvesting, may be null to default to `0.5`
+- 5th argument: A number, in the range [0, 1], determines the chance of getting an extra seed stack back when harvesting, may be `null`{:.p} to default to `0.5`{:.n}
-- 6th argument: An item stack, the seed item returned when harvested, may be null to not drop a seed item
+- 6th argument: An item stack, the seed item returned when harvested, may be `null`{:.p} to not drop a seed item
 - 7th argument: An item stack, the product of the crop
 - 8th argument: A `NutrientType`{:.e}, the nutrient the crop consumes, may be `nitrogen`{:.e}, `phosphorous`{:.e}, or `potassium`{:.e}, may be `null`{:.e} to default to `nitrogen`{:.e}
 - 9th argument: An array of strings, the path of textures to use.
 Has different rules for different planter types